n123git/YWSaveEditor/api-docs/yokai.md

 level:
 - Edited via the default set and get methods: `yokai.set("level", 21)`.
 Note: this can theoretically go up to 255, but the game automatically sets it to 99 if it's higher.
    - Can also be edited via `setRaw()`, and `getRaw()`.
+   - Values > 99 automatically get set to 99 when the game is loaded.

 special6:
 - Edited via the helpers OR hex set and get methods: `yokai.setRaw("special6", "0A 00 01 0B...")`.
 This holds pose data.